 Tokoroten: Japanese Summer Seaweed Jelly Noodles

-As I wrote about it before, we Japanese sometimes enjoy “Kuzukiri (葛切り)” noodles as a refreshing dessert during hot summer months.
+As previously written, we Japanese sometimes enjoy Kuzukiri (葛切り) noodles as a refreshing dessert during the hot summer months.

 What is Tokoroten?

-The seaweed jelly itself is almost tasteless, so before eating, it is usually dressed with “Sanbaizu (三杯酢)“, a traditional Japanese vinegar seasoning made from vinegar, soy sauce, and mirin that have been mixed together.
+The seaweed jelly is almost tasteless.
+So before eating, We usually dress it with Sanbaizu (三杯酢) sauce made from vinegar, soy sauce, and mirin.

-Where to Eat or Buy
+Where to Eat/Buy

-How to Prepare and Eat
+How to Prepare/Eat